3D models are ubiquitous in many fields:

 }

-The purpose of textures is to provide a finer level of color detail than the geometry.
-A triangle can have a uniform color or a color interpolated between its vertices, but this remains limited.
+}The objective of textures is to provide a color detail level finer than the geometry.
+A triangle can have a uniform color or be interpolated between its vertices, but this remains limited.
 Textures allow mapping a detailed 2D image onto the 3D surface.

 The mechanism is illustrated below.